From accepted offer to the closing table, every date and document managed

 Closing Date

 NCTLC coordinates directly with the lender, closing attorney, inspector, and title on every file.
 North Carolina closings are conducted by a closing attorney, not a title company; NCTLC's process is built around that structure.
-All communications are logged with timestamps so the agent has a complete record.
+All communications are logged with timestamps.

 Lender